95ych/syck-shell/readme.md

 ## SHELL in C
-A shell with basic functionalities with io redirections and piping support, supports multiple commands separated by';' in single line. \
+A shell with basic functionalities with io redirections and piping support. \
-It can run system commands ,both in foreground and in background.\
+It can run system commands ,both in foreground and in background. \
 For compiling the shell run
 ```bash
 foo@bar>./make